ngxs/store/docs/concepts/select.md

 }
 ```

-Notice, my `state` is just the local state for this `ZooState` class.
+Notice, the `state` is just the local state for this `ZooState` class.
 Now in our component,
 we simply do:

 ```TS